11 March 2026 Newtown Township Board of Supervisors Meeting Summary

 Residents raised significant concerns regarding municipal liability and enforcement of land development agreements.

-- Larry Grant (Autumn Drive): Reported that Cripplewood Creek Office Park (owned by Metropolitan Commercial Development) removed a required buffer fence without a replacement plan.
+- Larry Grant (Autumn Drive): Reported that Cripplewood Green Office Campus (owned by Metropolitan Commercial Development) removed a required buffer fence without a replacement plan.
 This constitutes a potential violation of the 2005 land development approvals.
 Grant requested the Board enforce the original buffer requirements to maintain residential safety and separation.
+Listen to his comments:

-- Dmitri Stan (Woods of Saxony HOA): Raised significant liability concerns regarding municipal infrastructure failure.
+- Dmitry Ostanin (Woods of Saxony HOA): Raised significant liability concerns regarding municipal infrastructure failure.

 - Speed Mitigation: Requested solar-powered speed signs on Yorkshire Drive to address "cut-through" traffic.